leon-richardt/comment-highlights.nvim/README.md

   </tr>
 </table>

-In most color schemes, comment are intentionally kept subtle.
+In most color schemes, comments are intentionally kept subtle.
 This is desirable in the normal *modus operandi*, i.e., when working in a well-known codebase.
 When exploring or skimming, however, comments can provide a valuable shortcut to understanding unfamiliar code.
 This plugin aims to help you switch between those mental modes.